 India is a country which is well-known for its abundant natural resources and scenic beauty.
 Along with serene beaches, thick forests, lush green plantations and vast water bodies, India is also home to majestic mountain ranges.
-India boasts of having some of the highest mountain peaks including the Himalayas, the Western Ghats and so on.
+India boasts some of the highest mountain peaks, including the Himalayas and the Western Ghats, to name a few.

-The Nanda Devi mountain is surrounded by the Nanda Devi National Park which is another one of the UNESCO World Heritage centers in India.
-Nanda Devi Peak has been a favorite spot for explorers and climbers throughout history.
+The Nanda Devi mountain is surrounded by the Nanda Devi National Park which is another one of the UNESCO World Heritage centres in India.
+Nanda Devi Peak has been a favourite spot for explorers and climbers throughout history.

 One of the most renowned peaks of South India is the Anamudi Peak.
 It is part of the Western Ghats ranges and stands at a majestic height of 8,842 feet.
 It is also the highest peak of the Western Ghats.
 In addition, the Anamudi Peak is said to resemble the shape of an elephant's forehead, hence the name ‘Anamudi'.
 This peak is situated near the town of Munnar in Kerala.

 8. Dodda Betta, Tamil Nadu

 Located in Tamil Nadu, Dodda Betta is a part of the Nilgiri Hills.
 The literal meaning of Dodda Betta translates to ‘Big Mountain', due to its vastness.

 This peak is 8,652 feet in height, proving to be one of the best locations for travellers to revel at.
 As this peak is situated at Ooty, which is a hill station, visitors can have the benefit of travelling to both locations.